fardeen9983/UnityUI/README.md

 Events such as button clicks are handled by the EventSystem generated automatically on creation of first UI element

 Ecah button has a OnClick field which invokes a list of funcitons on button click.
 The first arg is the GameObject.
 OnClick can then call any function associated with the components of this gameobject.
 For a functipon to be eligible for invoing it has to have a public access specifier, void return type and take no args or float, int, Object, string, bool
+## Images
+Other than being stand alone graphics they are also used as backgrounds for other UI elements

+Components
+1. Source Image : The sprite to be displayed
+2. Color Multiplier : USed for tinting or fading of color
+3. Optional Material to use shadows. textures are ignored.
+To create an UI material, create a simple material then set shader to uGUI element
+4. Image type :

+    1. Simple

+        * Preserve Aspect : Image will be as large as it can be while maintaining aspect ratio

+        * Set Native Size : Set to original size
+    2. Slice
+        * Display the image as a 9Slice sprite which is seprated in 9 sectioned grid pattern.
+        * Only the center grid section stretches allowing scaling without distortion of edges
+        * Fill center determines whether the center section of such a sprite will be shown or not.
+    3. Tiled
+        * Tiles (repeats) the images
+    4. Filled
+        * Using Fill Amount determine what portion of the image is to be shown (1 : Fully shown, 0 : not shown)
+        * Fill Method and Fill Origin determine which point represents Fill amount as zero and in which direction the image will fill as it increases
+        * Fill Methods can be Horizontal/Vertical/Radial.
+For Radial methods we can define the radial angle to start fill from.
+Also we can determine if fill be clockwise or not.